 If you are taking a combination of qualifications at level 3, we will consider your academic profile and may make offers on a case-by-case basis.
 You are advised to contact the Admissions team (firstname.lastname@example.org) before making an application so that we can give individual advice.

 We may make you an unconditional offer on the basis of your academic profile and predicted grades.
-More information about our unconditional offer-making schemes will be provided at applicant Open Days in June and October.
+See more information about our Outstanding Potential Award (OPA) Scheme and the degree programmes that take part.

 We consider every application on its individual merits and may take into consideration your individual educational experience and context.
 For more information on how academic schools and courses use this information as part of the admissions process, please refer to our contextualised admissions policy.